The symplectic isotopy problem for rational cuspidal curves: Low-degree cuspidal curves

 \begin{prop} A rational cuspidal curves $C$ with normal Euler number $25$ and either \begin{enumerate} \item one cusp of type $(3,5)$ and two of type $(2,3)$, or \item one cusp of type $(3,4)$ and three of type $(2,3)$ \end{enumerate} has no symplectic embedding into any closed symplectic $4$-manifold.
 Equivalently, the associated contact structure $\xi_C$ has no symplectic filling. \end{prop}

-\begin{proof} Suppose $C$ embeds symplectically minimally into $(X,\omega)$.
+\begin{proof} We begin with the first case where $C$ has one cusp of type $(3,5)$ and two of type $(2,3)$.
+Suppose $C$ embeds symplectically minimally into $(X,\omega)$.
 Blow up four times to the minimal resolution and then once more at each of the three tangency points, until $C$ has self-intersection $+1$, and the configuration is given as in Figure~\ref{fig:32-2-2}.
 Apply McDuff's theorem to identify $X\# 7 \cptwobar$ with $\cptwo\#N\cptwobar$ sending $C$ to a line.
 The homology classes of the other curves are uniquely determined by Lemma~\ref{l:hom} and the algebraic intersection numbers as in Figure~\ref{fig:32-2-2}.
 There are exactly seven $e_i$ classes appearing so if $C$ was minimally symplectically embedded in $X$, we must have $X\#7\cptwobar = \cptwo\#7\cptwobar$ so $X=\cptwo$.
 This together with the Riemann--Hurwitz obstruction suffices to ensure $C$ does not embed into any closed symplectic manifold.

 However, going a bit further, if we apply Lemma~\ref{l:blowdown} to blow down exceptional spheres representing the $e_i$, the configuration blows down to seven lines intersecting in seven triple points: the Fano plane (Figure~\ref{fig:Fano}).
 (The exceptional spheres representing $e_1,e_2,e_3,e_4$ blow down to triple point intersections between lines.)
 Therefore the Fano line arrangement in $\cptwo$ can be birationally derived from this cuspidal quintic.